What is a historic garden?

-Researching and recording historic parks, gardens and designed landscapes helps to highlight their value and the contribution they make to the landscape.
+Researching and recording historic parks and gardens helps to highlight their value and the contribution they make to the landscape.
 It can help to protect them and assist with restoration or conservation.
 Research of this kind also helps other people to learn about historic gardens, and increases understanding.

 There are many reasons for researching a garden, and it is important to define the main reason for recording a particular garden.
 For example, it might be:

 - To identify places that ought to be nominated for a local or national register or inventory.

 - To highlight gardens of which local authorities and special interest groups should be aware.

 - A first step in making an application for funding.

 - To underpin plans for the future conservation, restoration and management of a garden.

 What does researching a garden involve?Researching and recording a garden includes:

 - Locating and analysing relevant background materials and sources of information.

 - Doing a site survey to establish what remains of a park or garden, and the historical evidence it contains.